-Its flagship project Getting Active and Online supports older people with digital literacy and physical fitness, and volunteers from the University have been helping to get the project off the ground by helping to train eight people from Bramley Elderly Action in the use of tablet devices.
+Your Back Yard's flagship project - Getting Active and Online supports older people with digital literacy and physical fitness, and volunteers from the University have been helping to get the project off the ground by helping to train eight people from Bramley Elderly Action in the use of tablet devices.

 This work has all happened remotely with students and participants using phones and screen sharing apps.

 Sydney OConner, a current placement student with Your Back Yard, explains in the organisation's blog how students are involved: Bringing in students to work for us full time for a year has brought new perspectives and skills to our organisation.
 For the placement, it offers a unique insight into community development, and the opportunity to work on a broad range of projects to develop different skills and experiences.

 We also made use of our links with the uni for Getting Active and Online.
 We needed help to train up older people to use the tablets we have provided them, and volunteers from Leeds University have been doing this invaluable work remotely from the beginning.
 This has helped us to expand our capacity and get people online who thought they never could!

 Leeds Weekend Care Association (LWCA) provides weekend and evening social clubs for children and young people with disabilities.

 Jess Tait, who is in her second year of a BA in Politics and Parliamentary Studies, volunteers with the charity and commented: I have thoroughly enjoyed volunteering with LWCA as Digital Marketing and Awareness Volunteer.
 Having had much interest but little experience in charity and social media work, this experience has been great in providing insight into both.

 The tasks that I have completed, such as preparing social media posts for awareness days, creating the six-month newsletter in June, and creating the Mental Health Day email has led me to gain lots of creative experience.